-Sheona Day MPhys Physics with Industrial Placement, fourth year
+Sheona Day MPhys Physics with Industrial Placement, 2018

-Sheona’s industrial placement is at Gill Research & Development, an electronics, software and product customisation organisation.
+Sheona’s industrial placement was at Gill Research & Development, an electronics, software and product customisation organisation.

 Choosing to study physics at Southampton

 The University of Southampton is part of the Russell Group, so I knew that the course and academics would have close links to research.
 The Physics and Astronomy department has a good reputation, which it lived up to when I visited the University.
 I also liked the green campus which was important to me.
 I was excited to make new friends and be in a new city!

 Physics is a brilliant subject to choose as not only do you gain a deep understanding of the subject matter but are taught so many transferable skills including problem solving, good mathematical and coding abilities as well as report writing and presentation skills.

 The level of support in my first year was great.
 The department has a parent scheme to help you settle in and meet people in different year groups.
 There is lots of academic help provided through problem classes, drop-in sessions and a weekly meeting with your personal tutor who is your point of contact throughout the whole degree.

 Campus is like a mini city; it has everything you need from study facilities to pubs and restaurants.
 This means that the university feels like a community.
 Southampton is a very busy, student-orientated city that doesn’t feel too big or too small.
 It’s a good place to be based for student life.